This post is to explain more detail about how to achieve a meditative state discussed in my article on Habits of

 The following is my personal meditation process:

 I form a prayer that is carefully worded to describe my desire in specific details.
 I take care to be sure that the desired outcome is not mixed with HOW to reach that outcome.
 I then speak the prayer aloud so that it reinforces my desire to my subconscious mind.

-Next, I focus on the empty space between thoughts until feeling the biofeedback (goosebumps) and if it doesn’t happen quickly I then do the breathing exercise explained earlier and then focus my conscious mind ONLY on the space between thoughts, and work to maintain that sensation with my full body for as long as necessary to feel my prayer has been communicated to my subconscious mind which in turn communicates it to Source.
+Next, I focus on the empty space between thoughts until feeling the biofeedback (goosebumps) and if it doesn’t happen quickly I then do the breathing exercise explained earlier and then focus my conscious mind ONLY on the space between thoughts, and work to maintain the biofeedback sensation with my full body for as long as necessary to feel my prayer has been communicated to my subconscious mind which in turn communicates it to Source.

 If it is something that needs an answer, I trust the first thought that comes to me as the correct answer from Source and proceed to use that answer before I move forward.

 One example is the food I eat.
 If it’s a new item I haven’t purchased before I usually take a moment to enter a meditative state to find out if the food I am about to purchase is good for my body or not.
 I hold it in my hand and ask the question, “Is this good for me?” – I then enter the Theta-state and listen for the answer – yes, or no. If it is yes I put it in my basket, and if no I put it back on the shelf.
 I remember those items the next time go grocery shopping so I do not have to repeat the process on the same items every time.